galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 >
 >    > ### {% icon tip %} Tip: log1p
 >    >
->    > Because of the large differences in counts found int he matrix, it is better to plot the counts using the *–log1p* option.
+>    > Because of the large differences in counts found in the matrix, it is better to plot the counts using the *–log1p* option.
 >    {: .tip}
->
->    - **Plot the log1p of the matrix values**: True
 >
 {: .hands_on}